-Vierwaldstättersee, or Lake Luzern, has the reputation of being one of Europe’s most beautiful stretches of inland water, owing much to its irregular shape, creating constantly changing views, and to the grandeur of the mountains that encompass it.
+Lake Luzern’s reputation as one of Europe’s most beautiful stretches of inland water owes much to its irregular shape, creating constantly changing views, and to the grandeur of the mountains that encompass it.
 The shore ranges from vertiginous cliffs to gently undulating pasture grazed by cows.
-Although houses cover the eastern shore for some way after leaving Luzern and there are some unfortunate stretches of road visible between Brunnen and Flüelen, the lake remains remarkably unspoilt.
+Although houses cover the eastern shore for some way after leaving Luzern, and there are some unfortunate stretches of road visible between Brunnen and Flüelen, the lake remains remarkably unspoilt.

 Although the entire lake is referred to as the Vierwaldstättersee, strictly speaking the name applies to the main body of water, the section beyond the narrows between Brunnen and Treib being known as Urner See, or the Lake of Uri, and that beyond the bridge at Stansstad being the Alpnacher See.

 Its German name means ‘Lake of the Four Forest States’ referring to the country’s original cantons – Luzern, Schwyz, Unterwalden and Uri.
 The opening of the Gotthard Pass and the Schöllenen gorge to packhorses in 1230–40 made the lake a major artery for traffic between Italy and northern Europe.
 For centuries the boatmen, organised into guilds, enjoyed privileges granted by the cantons, and their business increased with the opening of a road over the Gotthard in 1830 and the subsequent mail coach services.